Daily log book requirements for commercial vehicles

 A “commercial motor vehicle” is any motor vehicle, “used in the course of business for the transportation of persons or freight”.
 Trucks, tractors, buses, taxis or any vehicle used for business falls under this classification.

-What the Motor Vehicle Act says
+What the Motor Vehicle Act says about keeping a daily log book

 The concept of a daily log is established by Section 37 of the MVA Regulations.
 The daily log consists of information about the carrier, driver, odometer, distance driven, originating terminal, destination, and detailing each hour of the driver’s day spent on-duty, off-duty, driving, and in the sleeper berth.
 Section 37.18.01 creates the requirement for a driver to complete a daily log accounting for his or her time that day.